"In With the New" Black-Eyed Pea Salad

-From "The Infinite Feast: How to Host the Ones You Love—Recipes from the Big Easy . . . and Beyond" by Brian Theis, 2020 Click here for more on my new cookbook!
+From "The Infinite Feast: How to Host the Ones You Love—Recipes from the Big Easy . . . and Beyond" by Brian Theis, 2020 Click here for more on my best-selling cookbook!

 Perfect for good luck in the New Year, or anytime!
 About as delicious as a salad can be.
 Black-eyed peas with tomatoes represent prosperity and health.
 Serve with cornbread which represents gold.
 (Bake up a quick pan of Belle Reve Cornbread from the Comfort Food and Thanksgiving-themed sections on this site!)
 In the South, cabbage or collards are frequently part of the lucky menu.